Greatest American-Born NHL Players

 Position: Goaltender

-Quick can already put his name alongside the greatest goaltenders of all time with two Stanley Cups and a Conn Smythe Trophy as the NHL playoffs MVP in 2012.
+Bottom line: Jonathan Quick can already put his name alongside the greatest goaltenders of all time.
+Quick spent the first 16 seasons of his career with the Los Angeles Kings, where he won two Stanley Cups and a Conn Smythe Trophy as the NHL Playoffs MVP in 2012.

 8. Brian Leetch